RayBDev/FaceRecognitionApp/README.md

   Face Recognition Brain
 </h1>

 The Face Recognition Brain is a single page React application that asks you to log in and enter an image URL.
 It will then go on to detect the face using the Clarifai API and draw a box around the face it detects.
-It will also keep track of the amount of faces you've detected in a backend database.
+It will also keep track of the amount of faces you've detected in a database.

 You may use the following credentials if you don't want to register:

 ```
-Email:demo@demo.com
+Email: demo@demo.com
 Password: demo
 ```